micmejia/bible-dump/AMPC/Ezekiel/Ezek 38.md

-Son of man, set your face against Gog, of the land of [^a]Magog, the prince of Rosh, of Meshech, and of Tubal, and prophesy against him,
+Son of man, set your face against Gog, of the land of Magog, the prince of Rosh, of Meshech, and of Tubal, and prophesy against him,